imbcmdth/masala/README.md

 //-- both functions are usable as you'd expect at any time: zipAdd({ a: [1, 2, 3], b: [1, 2, 3] }); //=> [2, 4, 6]
 zipAddWith123({ b: [5, 6, 7] }) //=> [6, 8, 10]
 ```
+#### Note

+Requires the use of [es5-shim](https://github.com/kriskowal/es5-shim) for compatibility with versions of IEs earlier than IE 9.

 ## License - MIT